wachaon/wes/docs/README.en.md

 wes getMember "Scripting.FileSystemObject"
 ```

-When used as a module, it gets the member type and description of the instance.
-If used as a module, you can get information about objects that cannot be confirmed from *WSH (Windows Script Host)* .
+When used as a module, it gets the type and description of the instance's members.
+When used as a module, you can get information about objects that cannot be confirmed from *WSH (Windows Script Host)* .

 ```javascript
 const getMember = require('getMember')